-Therefore, when setting up your company for the first time, the director’s service address is something you should consider.
+Therefore, when you set up your new company, the service address as director is something you should consider.

-When you start up as a contractor with your own company, you must choose a registered office.
+When you start up as a contractor with your own company, you must choose a registered office (this is effectively the service address for limited company).
 When you select an address for this, you may be concerned that your home address will appear on the public record.
 Companies House maintains an online catalogue of UK companies, called the Companies House register or public record.
 This shows certain information about every company in the UK.

 Besides choosing a registered office, you will also need to select an address for each company officer.
 The officers are the company’s directors and, if appropriate, the company secretary.
 The address that you will need to decide on is the service address for each company officer.
 The director can live anywhere in the world.
-However, they will need to provide a full postal address as their service address.
-If the company is registered in England or Wales, the director’s service address and the registered office also need to be in one of these countries.
+However, they will need to provide a full postal address as their official address as director, known as the service address.
+If the company is registered in England or Wales, the service address as director and the registered office also needs to be in one of these countries.
 The same applies to companies set up in Scotland or Northern Ireland. i.e., the official addresses need to be in those countries too.

 Other useful guides

-In addition to this director address article, we have many other guides that will help you navigate Companies House, explaining how to report and make specific changes.
+In addition to this director’s address article, we have many other guides that will help you navigate Companies House, explaining how to report and make specific changes.
 We have covered in our articles: